GitableRoy/VirtualCamp/README.md

 1. Open your Terminal
 2. Clone the repository in desired location
 3. `cd VirtualCamp`
-4. `/bin/bash ./vcamp.sh make default`
+4. `/bin/bash ./vcamp.sh create default`
  * you can select `path` you want your .vmdk and GuestAdditions to be stored
  * you can select the desired `name` for your VM (Note: VirtualCamp.app is set to open a VM named BOOTCAMP, so it won't work if you use another name)